finn-no/redux-actions/README.md

 ## After

-With FINN.no Redux Actions, the definitions of action creators and reducers are kept together, and the need to define action types separately is eliminated:
+With Redux Actions, the definitions of action creators and reducers are kept together, and the need to define action types separately is eliminated:

 ```javascript